Owl Spirit Animal

 Owl symbolism from ancient Greece has carried over to the modern western world, thus owls still symbolize “knowledge, wisdom, perspicacity, and erudition” to modern humans, says the Owl Pages.

-According to Owl Pages, Athena was so impressed by the great eyes and solemn appearance of the owl that she banished the mischievous crow and the owl became her favorite bird.
+According to the Owl Pages, Athena was so impressed by the great eyes and solemn appearance of the owl that she banished the mischievous crow and the owl became her favorite bird.

 Owls as Protectors

 Owls also protected Greek warriors when they went into battle.
-According to the Owl Pages, “the owl was a protector, accompanying Greek armies to war, and providing ornamental inspiration for their daily lives.
+According to the Owl Pages, “the owl was a protector, accompanying Greek armies to war and providing ornamental inspiration for their daily lives.
 If an owl flew over Greek soldiers before a battle, they took it as a sign of victory.”

 Owl Symbolism in Ancient Rome